Skip to content

 The editor includes a Preview panel with an Evaluate button.
 Tap it to send your template to Home Assistant’s template API in real-time — you’ll see exactly how it renders before saving.
 No more guessing whether your Jinja2 syntax is right.

 Don’t want to write a template from scratch?
-Start with a built-in preset:
+Start with one of the built-in examples and customize it:

-• Home Status — Shows lights on, unlock status, and people home in a single tile
+• Home Status — lights on, lock status, and people home in one tile

 In the editor, add a tile and switch it to Template mode.
-Write your Jinja2 template and set the refresh interval.
+Write your Jinja2 template and tap Evaluate to preview it.
 You can customize the tile’s icon, colors, and size like any other tile.